andykent/river-js/README.md

 Known Issues
 ------------
-* syntax checking isn't very good so doing silly things can cause silly errors
+* syntax checking is pretty much non existent so doing silly things can cause silly errors
 * Having clauses only work with aliased columns not in place aggregation functions
+* JOINs are currently limited to LEFT INNER JOINs over unbounded sources

 Optimisations
 -------------
 * generating group keys using JSON.stringify is probably very sub-optimal
 * multiple queries in a context over the same stream windows could share events
 * queries with sub-selects might be able to share common data
+* JOINs have their own data structures.
+Could they share with repeaters to avoid duplicate objects?
+* JOINs use a loop in all cases but for equality joins (a.id = b.id) we could maintain an index.